Sandared/flow-osgi/README.md

 # FLOW OSGi Integration

 ## WHAT
-Trying to enhance current flow osgi integration, so that @Routes/@RouteAliases can be @Components in an OSGi container
+Trying to enhance current Flow OSGi integration, so that `@Route`/`@RouteAlias` annotated classes can be `@Component` annotated too in an OSGi container

 ## WHY?
 Currently the efforts of Vaadin to make Flow (Vaadin 10+) OSGi compatible center around being able to run an existing Flow Application in an OSGi container.
 This is a great step forward, but might not be sufficient for people who do not want to port an existing Vaadin application into an OSGi container, but develop a Vaadin application as an OSGi  enabled application, e.g., want to make use of OSGi's dependency injection mechanisms, i.e., Declarative Services.

-Built on the premise, that one wants to develop a Flow application in OSGi I assume that this developer then wants to be able to define his `@Route`/`@RouteAlias` annotated classes also to be a `@Component` in OSGi.
+Built on the premise, that one wants to develop a Flow application in OSGi I assume that this developer then wants to be able to define his `@Route`/`@RouteAlias`/(other?) annotated classes also to be a `@Component` in OSGi.

 ## HOW?
 The idea is as follows: